JHDjr/project/README.md

 Learning GIT

-This is JD's first attempt at creating smething using GIT!
+This is JD's first attempt at creating something using GIT!

 We shall see how it goes...